-Fran is a frequent speaker on global labor and employment, ethics and compliance and data privacy issues.
-She has also written several articles on labor and employment and international pension and employee benefits and has contributed to several textbooks and publications.
+Fran is a frequent speaker on global labor and employment, ethics and compliance, and data privacy matters.
+She has written several articles on data privacy, human rights, labor and employment, and international pension and employee benefits issues and has contributed to several textbooks and publications.

 Gary Siniscalco, Senior Counsel and Co-Chair of the EEO & OFCCP Compliance Group, has significant experience advising clients on complex employment litigation and advisory matters.
 He has particular experience in counseling and litigation defense for clients on equal opportunity, affirmative action (OFCCP) compliance, wrongful discharge, wage-and-hour matters and in working with companies on cross-border employment issues.